ioksmio/Admin_Jira/03_Lab_3_Exercise_2_Configuring_Site_Access Settings.md

  * Note: You can copy this URL and send it to anyone so they can get access to a product quickly.

 > c.
 Click `Create a new invite link for Jira`.
- * Note the message that the previous link stops working, and the new link starts working immediately.
+ * Note: The newly created link will replace the previous link.

 > d.
 Click `Create`.
 Now you see a new Link.

-> e.
-Uncheck `Confluence`.
-The link is now disabled.

 ##### 3. Control whether users can invite others: